Kaalamellam Kadhal Vaazhga: Production

 Following the release of director Agathiyan's Kadhal Kottai (1996), aspiring director Balu claimed that Agathiyan had stolen the story of the film from his half-complete venture Un Ninaivaaga.
 To appease Balu, producer Sivasakthi Pandian offered him the chance to make a film for his production studio.
 The film was named after a song from Kadhal Kottai.
 Kavitha made her Tamil debut with this film, and Balu gave her the screen name Kausalya.

-Release

-A critic from Indolink.com stated that "overall, if it is a long time since you saw a movie with good comedy, above average music and crystal clear photography, here is one for you."

-The success of Kadhal Kottai and Kalamellam Kadhal Vaazhga, prompted Sivashakthi Pandian to announce another love story Kaadhale Nimmadhi soon after this film's release.

 Soundtrack

-The soundtrack of the film was composed by Deva, was well received by the audience.
-The lyrics written by Deva, Palani Bharathi and Ponniyin Selvan.
+The soundtrack was composed by Deva.

+Reception

+Ananda Vikatan appreciated Thangar Bachan's cinematography, Kausalya's liveliness and Vivek's comedy.
+Tharamani of Kalki felt youth, jokes, colour, music, dance, a story with the size of a gooseberry if this is what works today he can makea believable and refreshing film with all this, at least next time director Balu should try and concluded on the other hand, if the same type of romantic films continue to come, we will hate the name of love to the extent that we will shift to the party of "Kaalemellam Kaadhal Ozhiga" (love will disappear forever).
+The success of Kadhal Kottai and Kalamellam Kadhal Vaazhga, prompted Sivashakthi Pandian to announce another romance film Kaadhale Nimmadhi soon after this film's release.